New Rules for Instagram Hashtags: How to Find the Right Hashtags for Your Business

 From following hashtags to adding them to your Instagram Stories, we’re showing you all of the new ways that you can use Instagram hashtags to help you grow your brand this year, as well as sharing helpful hashtag tips to ensure that you’re using hashtags strategically to meet your marketing goals!

-Here are the new rules for Instagram hashtags in 2018, and how you can find the right hashtags to use for your business:
+Here are the new rules for Instagram hashtags, and how you can find the right hashtags to use for your business:

 Instagram recently rolled out the ability to follow hashtags which means that instead of a user having to search for an Instagram hashtag and scroll through an endless feed to (hopefully) land on your content, your posts could now show up automatically in the feeds of potential new followers.